-42. Greater Manchester is aiming to plant a tree for every resident in the plan area over the next 25 years as part of the City of Trees initiative.
+17. Greater Manchester is aiming to plant a tree for every resident in the plan area over the next 25 years as part of the City of Trees initiative.

-43. The GM Green and Blue Infrastructure Strategy promotes work with agricultural landowners and stakeholders to promote more carbon sequestration (removing CO2 from the atmosphere by storing carbon).
-There is a commitment to protect and enhance peat bogs around Denshaw Moor, agricultural land on high ground between Delph and the eastern fringes of Oldham, and heathland around Alphin Pike.
+18. The GM Green and Blue Infrastructure Strategy promotes work with agricultural landowners and stakeholders to promote more carbon sequestration (removing CO_2 from the atmosphere by storing carbon).
+There is a commitment to protect and enhance peat bogs around Denshaw Moor, agricultural land on high ground around Delph, the extensive areas in the Peak Park, and heathland around Alphin Pike.